 - Otis-Lenon Aptitude Test (OLSAT)

-Other forms of assessment that include using procedures designed to reduce any assessment biases that may be inherent in other assessment methods used to evaluate the services needed for high ability students.
+Other forms of assessment include using procedures designed to reduce any assessment biases that may be inherent in other assessment methods used to evaluate the services needed for high ability students.

 Utilizing the formal assessments listed above, the Whitko Assessment Program includes provisions for the following: